“Masaryk and The Holy Land” Exhibition To Document TGM’s Links With The Founding of Israel

 The exhibition opened on March 4 in the Dietrichstein Palace at the Moravian Museum on Zelny Trh, with a special public viewing.

 Brno, Mar 5 (BD) – In Spring 1927, Czechoslovak President Tomas G. Masaryk became the first head of state to visit the Palestine Mandate, which would later become Israel.
-Although Masaryk declared the trip to be a private visit and
+Although Masaryk declared the trip to be a private visit and travelled secretly under a pseudonym, it was interpreted by the local Jewish population as an important gesture of support for the proposed state, and is remembered in Israel as an “unforgettable visit”.

 Now the visit is being commemorated with an exhibition in the Dietrichstein Palace at the Moravian Museum on Zelny Trh, which opened with a public viewing at 5pm on March 4, and will run until March 31.